10 Things You Need to Know About Colorado's Legislation to Prevent Discrimination in Insurance

 • Establish a risk management framework for continuous monitoring of data, algorithms and predictive models

-• Examine models and data for bias (unfair discrimination)
+• Examine models and data for bias (unfair discrimination), giving you a platform to revise any areas of concern.

 • Provide expert evidence for non-discriminatory practices